Presentation: Pregnant woman experiencing recurrent miscarriage

 - R22 Fetus with a likely chromosomal abnormality: This is for cases of isolated miscarriage with additional features suggestive of chromosome anomaly.

-- None of the tests outlined above use whole genome sequencing, so you should use your local Genomic Laboratory Hub test order form and consent (record of discussion) form.
+- you can use your local Genomic Laboratory Hub test order form and consent (record of discussion, or RoD) form.

 - Most tests are DNA based, and an EDTA sample (typically a purple-topped tube) is required.
-There are a few tests for which a different type of tube is used; see Samples for genomic testing in rare disease.
+Exceptions include karyotype testing and DNA repair defect testing (for chromosome breakage), which require lithium heparin (typically a green-topped tube).
+For more information, see Samples for genomic testing in rare disease.

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.